cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 ## BAM visualisation
-We will extract mtDNA from final the BAM to have a smaller file to visualise.
+You can extract the mitochondrial DNA from final the BAM to have a smaller file to visualise, or you cna try and use your final library bam file directly.
 ```
 samtools view -bh -o mito.bam library_final.bam Mito
 ```